synanetics/fhir-appliance-example-applications/README.md

 PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and technical standards compliance.
 It is designed to handle a range of workloads, from single machines to data warehouses or Web services with many concurrent users.

 [Microsoft SQL Server](https://www.microsoft.com/en-gb/sql-server)
 Microsoft SQL Server, often called "sequel server", is a commercial product developed and maintained by Microsoft.
-The FHIR Appliance can work with Express editions.
+The FHIR Appliance can work with Express and Developer editions.

 [Docker](https://www.docker.com)
 Docker is a set of coupled software-as-a-service and platform-as-a-service products that use operating-system-level virtualization to develop and deliver software in packages called containers.